geraldandrews/Football-Team-Website/README.md

 ### Live Site: http://www.bhsbeaversfootball.com/

 ## Description
-This is a front-end website project I created of a local highschool football team in my area using HTML, CSS, and Javascript.
+This is a front-end website project I created inspired by my love and interest of highschool football and especially the team of my alma mater for years.
+I created this website from scratch using HTML, CSS, Javascript for mobile navigation, and various team images and logos and team historical information and records.